deftjs/DeftJS/README.md

 # Version History

+* 0.9.0 - Promises and Deferreds rewritten to be Promises/A+ compliant, migrated from Jasmine to Mocha.
 * 0.8.0 - Moved from mixins to class preprocessors.
 Added: Promises API, ViewController Observer feature, Deft.Application class, hundreds of Jasmine tests, improved logging, JSDuck documentation, and numerous other improvements.
 * 0.6.7 - Controllable now automatically adds a `getController()` accessor to view.
 Fixes reported issue with Deferreds completed with 'undefined' values.
 * 0.6.6 - Fixes to improve error handling and reporting; especially those associated with nonexistent classes and classes that were not Ext.require()-ed.